Israel Space Agency: Vision

 ISA has signed cooperation agreements with the space agencies of: United States (NASA), France (CNES), Canada (CSA), India (ISRO), Italy (ASI), Germany (DLR), Ukraine (NSAU), Russia (RKA), Netherlands (NIVR) and Brazil (AEB).

 Budget

 In 2010, the budget of the Israel Space Agency was increased to US $80 million to boost the agency's space activities in research and development.
 The budget does not include launch vehicle development and most satellite programs.
 Typically such programs get funded on a project-by-project basis.
-For example, Project Venus, a cooperative program by Israel (ISA) and France (CNES) which is set to launch in 2014 has a $50 million budget.
-The Spaceborne Hyperspectral Applicative Land and Ocean Mission (SHALOM), a joint mission by Israel (ISA) and the Italy Space Agency (ASI) has a budget of $116 million.
+For example, Project Venus, a cooperative program by Israel (ISA) and France (CNES) launched in 2017 with a $50 million budget.The Spaceborne Hyperspectral Applicative Land and Ocean Mission (SHALOM), a joint mission by Israel (ISA) and the Italy Space Agency (ASI) has a budget of $116 million.

 The budget allocated annually for the Israeli military program as well as commercial programs are managed on different budgets.

 Satellite programs

 The Israel Space Agency has had a long history of satellite programs both for reconnaissance and commercial purposes.
 Its first satellite, the Ofeq-1 was launched on September 19, 1988, from Palmachim Airbase in Israel.
 Since the launching of that first satellite, Israel has developed into a significant player in the commercial space arena.
 Today, the ISA satellite launches include: